BelaPlatform/bela_newBlog/docs/_posts/2020-06-10-scatterfields-rotating-sculpture.markdown

 ---
 layout: post
-title: "Scatter: towering solar-powered rotating sound sculptures"
+title: "Scatter: towering rotating sound sculptures"
-date: 2020-06-10
+date: 2020-06-16
 categories:
 - "Projects"
 - "Instruments"
 - "Hardware"
 - "Installations"
-description: "Scatter: towering solar-powered rotating sound sculptures"
+description: "Scatter: towering rotating sound sculptures"
 image: scatter/scatter-header.jpg
 author: bela
-hidden: true
 ---

 Scatter is a series of 4-meter-tall rotating sound sculptures created by a team of artists and creative technologists at Griffith university in Australia.
 These immense solar-powered structures scatter sound in all directions via the speakers attached to either end of the rotating bar.